-Through volunteer labor and tax-deductible donations of money and materials, Habitat builds simple, decent houses with the help of the homeowner (partner) families.
+Through volunteer labor and tax-deductible donations of money and materials, Habitat for Humanity builds decent and affordable houses with the help of the homeowner (partner) families.
 Habitat houses are sold to partner families at no profit, financed with affordable, no-interest loans.
 The homeowners’ monthly mortgage payments are recycled into a revolving Fund for Humanity that is used to build more houses.
-Habitat for Humanity Winona – Fillmore Counties also operates the Winona ReStore, which helps to fund the building of these homes and other projects.
+Habitat for Humanity Winona-Fillmore Counties also operates the Winona ReStore, which helps to fund the building of these homes and other projects.

 If your family, or a family you know, is in need of decent, affordable housing, please check our Apply for a Home page where you will find information on the availability, size, costs, and sweat equity requirements for Habitat houses in our area, as well as information on the application process.

 Tithe - Building Abroad

 Habitat for Humanity Winona-Fillmore Counties supports the building of Habitat homes in Mexico.
 We tithe enough to build approximately one home in Mexico per year.
 To learn more, visit the Habitat International Tithe Program page.